defold/defold.github.io/manuals/extensions-defold-sdk.md

 ---
 brief: This manual describes how to work with the Defold SDK when creating native extensions.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Native extensions - Defold SDK
-toc: '["The Defold SDK","Usage"]'
+toc:
+- The Defold SDK
+- Usage
 ---

 # The Defold SDK